 X-EBAY-API-COMPATIBILITY-LEVEL: 613 X-EBAY-API-DEV-NAME:MyDevID X-EBAY-API-APP-NAME:MyAppID X-EBAY-API-CERT-NAME:MyCertID X-EBAY-API-CALL-NAME:FetchToken X-EBAY-API-SITEID:0 Content-Type:text/xml Request Payload: <?xml version="1.0" encoding="utf-8"?> <FetchTokenRequest xmlns="urn:ebay:apis:eBLBaseComponents"> <Version>613</Version> <SessionID>MySessionID</SessionID> </FetchTokenRequest>

 A sample delivered with the eBay SDK for Java shows how to pass authentication data based on your eBay Developer's Program credentials in Java.
 Specifically, see the

 handler folder of the eBay SDK for Java:

 eBay SDK for Java

-If you are using the eBay SDK for Java, pass your eBay Developer's Program credentials within an API call request in the ApiCredential property of the ApiContext object.
+If you are using the Trading API SDK for Java, pass your eBay Developer's Program credentials within an API call request in the ApiCredential property of the ApiContext object.
 The ApiCredential object has an ApiAccount property to contain the application's credentials and an eBayAccount property to hold the requesting user's eBay Developer's Program credentials.
 These are used to authenticate the user for the call.
 Variables are used for the application's credentials (

 mCert) and for the eBay Developer's Program credentials.
 The variables are all of type